ledelaney/07-21-Botany/talk.md

 + in the intervening years, we've learned more about SI in general and RSI specifically
 + more evidence has accummulated demonstrating the SI correlates with other traits like stem composition and longevity
 + and we also know now that the RSI mechanism generally breaks down when there is a polyploidization event -- meaning that there is an association between polyploidy and self-compatibility, or the ability to self-fertilize
-+ RSI has been historically challenging to confirm, but recent work takes advantage of distinctive molecular markers present in the stylar tissue of species that possess this system --> allowing for a fast and cheap way to identify RSI species
++ RSI has been historically challenging to confirm, requiring LIST OF SHIT IT REQUIRES
 + so to examine the current state of knowledge on the phylogenetic distribution and frequency of SI in fabaceae -- along with the overall weight of evidence that RSI may be operating in the group -- we collected data from 366 published works, including empircal papers, theses, monographs, conservation reports and flora and field guides with a special emphasis on breeding systems and potentially correlated traits
-+ we also tested stylar tissue of several species in a previously untested subfamily -- Caesalpinioideae -- for the presence of RSI molecular markers
++ we ALSO COLLECTED DATA ON CROSSING EXPERIMENTS GENETICS AND SUCH

+## slide ten: this seems to be another slide about how to distinguish RSI -- need to be moved?

++ TRANSITION INTO DATA COLLECTED ON DISTINGUISHING RSI
++ since the pollen tube is known to break down in the style (as opposed to the stigma or beyond the style), site of pollen tube inhibition is one indicator of SI mechanism
++ detailed crossing experiments can establish patterns of inheritance among individuals ***
++ lastly the identification of an S-locus can definitively establish RSI, the location of the coding regions for the male and female molecular components responsible for the function of SI

 ## slide eight: genus- and species-level phylogenies